illinoistech-itm/jhajek/itmt-430/syllabus/syllabus.md

 Dealing with code -- you need to respect opensource licenses and in the absence of a clear license be careful cutting and pasting code without attributing source.
 A good metric would be to add a comment in your code with a link to the original source to protect yourself.

 This class won't be dealing with formal written papers.

+### Communication

+We will be using a Discord channel to communicate questions in place of Teaching Assistants this semester.

 ### Our Contract